|Born||circa 871||Born At|

 According to medieval accounts the abbey for nuns was founded at Romsey by Edward the Elder in this year.

 Edward the Elder of Wessex with help from Aethelred of Mercia defeated Danes from York at the battle of Tettenhall (Wednesfield) in Staffordshire.
+Many of the Danes were killed in the battle including Halfden.
+The West Saxons and Mercians laid waste to Northumbria for several weeks after their victory.

 The Danes were defeated at the battle of Tempsford and their leader Guthurm was killed.